Our Future Path! A plan for a better world!

 Introduction

 In our society, we use money to pay for food, clothing, shelter and many other things that are necessary or desirable.
-Most people work at a job where they exchange their labor for this money.
-In theory, if we want to buy more things, we would simply work more to get the needed money.
+Most of us work at a job where we exchange our labor for this money.
+In theory, if we want to buy more things, we could simply work more to get the needed money.
 In practice, it is not always that easy.
-First off, most people will need and want more out of life than just work, so there will always be a limit to how much someone would be willing to work.
+First off, most of us will need and want more out of life than just work, so there will always be a limit to how much we would be willing to work.
 Then, there is a limit as to how many jobs are available to get and how secure any one of these jobs will be.

-Even with all the right qualifications, someone will still need to be able to find, to get and to keep a job.
-If employers are not hiring, are laying people off, or have too many qualified candidates, then someone may not find, get or keep a job.
-Without a job, a person may not be able to pay the bills.
-In time, this could lead to bankruptcy and to eviction from one’s home.
-A person could end up being homeless, and may need to beg, to steal, or to live off someone else’s charity in order to survive.
+Even with all the right qualifications, we will still need to be able to find, to get and to keep a job.
+If employers are not hiring, are laying workers off, or have too many qualified candidates, then we may not find, get or keep a job.
+Without a job, we may not be able to pay the bills.
+In time, this could lead to bankruptcy and to eviction from our home.
+We could end up being homeless, and may need to beg, to steal, or to live off someone else’s charity to survive.

 History

 Our earliest ancestors were hunters and gatherers who lived in small tribal groups.
-These people needed to know how to make some simple tools, to find shelter, to make clothes, to find food and water, and to protect themselves from the dangers that were all around them.
-This might not seem like a lot, but there was still a lot to know and it was not an easy life.
+They needed to know how to make some simple tools, to find shelter, to make clothes, to find food and water, and to protect themselves from the dangers that were all around them.
+This might not seem like a lot, but there was still a lot to know, and it was not an easy life.
 There may have been some division of labor, most likely between men and women, but everyone pretty much had to know how to do just about every job.
-Over a lifetime, everyone may have had to work at one time or another at just about every type of job that existed.
+Over a lifetime, at one time or another everyone may have had to work at just about every type of job that existed.

 In those small tribal groups, it was very important for everyone to do their fair share of the work.
 Everyone’s work contributed to the survival of not only themselves, but to the survival of the entire group.
-Some people may have made some or all of their own clothes and tools, but everyone needed to work together in order to obtain enough food and water, and to keep everyone in the group safe.
+Some of them may have made some or all their own clothes and tools, but everyone needed to work together to obtain enough food and water, and to keep everyone in the group safe.
 Back then, there was no real concept of being unemployed.
 Everyone had to work, even the children.

 When someone was sick or injured, the others in that person’s group could usually do a little extra work until that person got better.
 On the other hand, anyone who routinely did not do his or her fair share of the work would have made life much harder for everyone else in the group.
 Eventually, the group would have had no choice but to expel this freeloader, so that the survival of the whole group was not put in jeopardy.
-Just in order to survive, an expelled freeloader would have had to have worked much harder than he or she would ever have had to have worked as a productive member of the group.
+Just to survive, an expelled freeloader may have needed to work much harder than he or she would ever have needed to work as a productive member of the group.

-During this time, people also started bartering, and trading goods and services, which eventually led to the invention and the use of money.
+During this time, our ancestors also started bartering, and trading goods and services, which eventually led to the invention and the use of money.
 Groups moved away from sharing the fruits of their common labors, and families and individuals had to earn a living from their own work.
-Since the value that people placed on the goods and services produced by different jobs varied widely, some people became wealthy and other people became poor.
-Some people even became unemployed when their skills were no longer needed or too many others could do the job better or for less.
+Since the value that they placed on the goods and services produced by different jobs varied widely, some of them became wealthy and others became poor.
+Some of them even became unemployed when their skills were no longer needed or too many others could do the job better or for less.

 Balance

-With the additional disposable income that comes from productivity gains, people could buy more of the things they wanted and needed.
-In response, individuals and businesses have come up with many new products and services to sell, and more people are employed making and providing these new things that people are now buying.
+With the additional disposable income that comes from productivity gains, we could buy more of the things we needed and wanted.
+In response, we and businesses have come up with many new products and services to sell, and more of us are employed making and providing these new things that we are now buying.

 With continued productivity gains, some businesses will not need as many workers.
-However, with people continuing to buy more new things, businesses will need workers to make those new things.
-Therefore, workers that are no longer needed in one business will be able to find work someplace else.
-Of course, many of the laid off workers may first need to go back to school in order to learn how to do the new jobs before they can get hired.
+However, with us continuing to buy more new things, businesses will need workers to make those new things.
+Therefore, those of us that are no longer needed in one business should be able to find work someplace else.
+Of course, many of us who were laid off may first need to go back to school to learn how to do the new jobs before we can get hired.

 This situation creates a delicate balance between the productivity gains that are reducing the need for workers and the increased consumption that is increasing the need for workers.
-If these two forces remain in balance and people continue to work about the same average number or hours per week, then the unemployment rate should remain fairly stable.
-Unfortunately, a balance between productivity gains and increased consumption cannot be maintained.
+If these two forces remain in balance and we continue to work about the same average number of hours per week, then our unemployment rate should remain stable.
+Unfortunately, a balance between productivity gains and increased consumption cannot always be maintained.

-For businesses and society as a whole, productivity gains are a really good thing.
+For businesses and society, productivity gains are a good thing.
 They reduce costs, build wealth and improve our way of life.
 On the other hand, there are a lot of problems with trying to increase consumption rates.
-First off, there is a point where people simply will not have time to enjoy having more things.
-In addition, we have a limited amount of the resources needed to make many things, which puts an upper limit on how much we can produce for a given size population.
+First off, there is a point where we simply will not have the time to enjoy having more things.
+In addition, the resources we need to make many things are limited, which puts an upper limit on how much we can produce for a given size population.

-Therefore, without a fundamental change in the way we handle employment and the average number of hours that people work, more and more people will become unemployed or underemployed.
-This would lead to a larger divide between those people who are rich and those who are poor, which in turn would lead to greater social unrest.
+Therefore, without a fundamental change in the way we handle employment and the average number of hours that we work, more and more of us will become unemployed or underemployed.
+This would lead to a larger divide between those of us who are rich and those who are poor, which in turn would lead to greater social unrest.
 In recent history, we have already seen these things happening.

 Problems

-Usually, unemployment and underemployment are two of the biggest problems and greatest dangers that our modern society faces.
+Usually, unemployment and underemployment are two of the biggest problems and greatest dangers that our modern society has faced.
 Not only do the unemployed and underemployed run the risk of not having enough money to buy food and clothing and of becoming homeless, but the rest of society also ends up paying a high price.
 Employers and the employed must pay for unemployment insurance.
-Tax payers must support welfare.
+Taxpayers must support welfare.
 Charities need donations to help both the unemployed and underemployed.
-In addition, some unemployed people turn to crime.
-In all of these cases, society must pay the price, willingly or not.
+In addition, some unemployed individuals turn to crime.
+In all these cases, society must pay the price, willingly or not.

 In 2022, we had an exception to our usual unemployment and underemployment problems.
-We actually had a lack of workers.
+We had a lack of workers.
 After the pandemic, our economy came roaring back, but not all workers were ready to come back to work.
-For instance, some people were still worried about getting sick, others could not find child care, some people were holding out for higher pay, and others decided to retire early.
+For instance, some individuals were still worried about getting sick, others could not find childcare, some individuals were holding out for higher pay, and others decided to retire early.
 However, if nothing is done to fix our underlying employment issues, our unemployment and underemployment problems will return.

 Skills and Pay

 On the other hand, there are many jobs that do need more workers.
-These jobs may be very physically or mentally demanding, so not enough people seem to be willing to do them, at least for what they pay.
-Even when the pay is high, not enough people seem to be interested in investing all the time and money it would take to learn how to do some jobs.
+These jobs may physically or mentally be very demanding, so not enough of us seem to be willing to do them, at least for what they pay.
+Even when the pay is high, not enough of us seem to be interested in investing all the time and money it would take to learn how to do some jobs.
 Without local workers willing and able to do the job, employers have no choice but to send the work someplace else.

 Supply and Demand

-Supply and demand plays a big role in preventing the unemployment rate from dropping below some minimum.
+Supply and demand play a big role in preventing the unemployment rate from dropping below some minimum amount.
 When unemployment is lower, businesses may need to compete more for workers, which may mean paying higher wages or offering more benefits.
 Of course, many businesses have another option.
 They can move some work to other communities or countries where they can pay less.
 This means unemployment may remain higher than we would like it to be, even in good economic times.
-In addition, when unemployment is higher, there are more people competing for the same jobs, so businesses can pay less, which can help them make higher profits.
+In addition, when unemployment is higher, there are more of us competing for the same jobs, so businesses can pay us less, which can help them make higher profits.

 Overpopulation and Limited Resources